 As host you can choose what your contribution will be.
 If enough people are coming, providing the location for the party and the dinnerware can be enough.
 Sometimes the host will stock the bar with alcoholic and non-alcoholic drinks including juices, water and soft drinks.
 Often the host will provide the main course such as a turkey, hamburgers on the grill, or an egg casserole (depending on the time of the party) and ask guests to bring side dishes and desserts.
 It's really up to you based on the size of your guest list.

 Whether you're hosting the potluck or are simply invited to attend one, here are suggestions for the kind of dishes that work best.

 - All dishes should be prepared in advance.

 - Nobody should do more in the kitchen than pop something in the oven for reheating.
 The dishes should be easy to transport.
 I don't recommend a soufflé unless it's prepared by the host.

 - If there are many people attending the party, the serving size of each dish does not need to equal the number of guests.
 Everybody will take only a small portion of each dish when there are many from which to choose.

 - Traditional potluck dishes include casseroles, chili, bar cookies, salads and breads.

 - Recipes don't need to be fancy.
 Dishes that have been handed down through the generations are often the most popular.

 - If you're looking for a new recipe to try at your next potluck, here are several excellent collections to start you on your way to potluck fame.

-Vegetarian Salad Recipes - Here's an assortment of recipes from Jolinda Hackett, About Guide to Vegetarian Cuisine.
+Vegetarian Salad Recipes - Here's an assortment of recipes from Jolinda Hackett, the Expert for Vegetarian Cuisine.